 Discuss Your Case With a Los Angeles Immigration Lawyer Today

-At the Law Office of Joshua L. Goldstein, PC, we are tireless, aggressive advocates for immigrant rights.
+At the Goldstein Immigration Lawyers, we are tireless, aggressive advocates for immigrant rights.
 If you or your family member needs immigration advice, please call us now for a completely confidential case evaluation.
 With an office location in Los Angeles, we serve clients in many communities, including Santa Monica, Cerritos, Monterey Park, and Long Beach.

 - Ninth Circuit Ruling: Trump Administration has Broad Discretion to End Temporary Protected Status (TPS) - September 16, 2020

 - Immigration Law: Your Guide to Parole in Place (PIP) - September 14, 2020

 - Amid COVID-19 Pandemic, ICE Launches Major Immigration Raid in Los Angeles - September 10, 2020